 In addition to a sitemap for your site, you should try to have an image sitemap.
 If you are running a WordPress website, you can also take an advantage of available plugins.
 For instance, Google XML Sitemap for Images and Udinra All Image Sitemap both automatically create Google XML sitemaps for images.

-Having the right images on your website goes a long way in improving the look of your website and the (UX) User Experience of your visitors.
+Having the right images on your website goes a long way in improving the look of your website and the (UX) User Experience for your visitors.
 SEO image optimisation is often overlooked.
 Take time to talk to your website developer so that you understand what is being done to optimise your website images.